-Types of Employment Available Universities and Colleges
+Types of Employment Available in USA Universities and Colleges

 On-campus paid employment: Up to 20 hours per week, beginning in the first year.